CapstoneBitsPlease/JamaConnectFrontend/README.md

 7. Upload the app.
 Ensure the frontend and backend are both running.
 Navigate back to the **Manage your apps** page in Jira, and upload the app by clicking **Upload app** and pasting the full URL (should look something like this: `https://2fb042924b6d.ngrok.io/atlassian-connect.json`).
 Then click **Upload**.

-8. Navigate to the **Projects** tab and select the correct project.
+8. Verify that the app (currently called Jama Connect Plugin) appears in the **User-installed apps** list.
+Then, navigate to the **Projects** tab and select the correct project.
 The plugin should then be visible on the sidebar underneath **Project pages**.